g0aty/SickoMenu/README.md

-# 👺 SickoMenu v3.1: The "Update" Update?
+# 👺 SickoMenu v3.1.1: The "Update" Update?
+(Hotfix)
 A highly sophisticated cheat menu for Among Us based on AmongUsMenu which promises more features and regular updates.

 Join our very own [Discord](https://dsc.gg/sickos) server for support, bug reports, and sneak peeks!